Bioconductor/BBS/Doc/GPU-enabled-builds.md

     docker exec bbscontainer /bin/bash --login -c 'export USER=biocbuild && cd /home/biocbuild/BBS/3.22/bioc-gpu/`hostname` && ./run.sh >>/home/biocbuild/bbs-3.22-bioc-gpu/log/`hostname`-`date +\%Y\%m\%d`-run.log 2>&1'

 Note that `USER` is exported.
-Without it, the build will fail because it expects to have `USER` available but it is not inside the container.
-This may be due to the fact that you can pass the name of the user as an argument to docker.
+Without it, the build will fail because it expects to have `USER` available but it does not exist inside the container.

 After the initial build, verify all the products are created in the bioc-gpu directory and that they have been rsynced to the primary builder.